WeeJeWel/emile.nl/posts/2-everyone-sees-different-colors/index.md

   This might also explain why almost everyone likes rainbows.
 A rainbow contains all colors we can see and they are distributed evenly.

 Maybe the color spectrum isn't even the same across humans.
 It could very well be possible that some people only see a quarter, 0° to 90°, and so everything is red-yellow-green-ish.
 But for them that's the real world, so they wouldn't know better.
-Or maybe most of us are missing out of a lot of colors as well.
+Or maybe most of us are missing out on a lot of colors as well.
 Who knows!

 I have thought long about a more scientific way of testing this hypothesis but I haven't come up with one.
 What people *experience *is still a fuzzy area to research.